Ch1 L2: Perception

 If you’re interested in philosophy, I recommend you to read “Philosophical investigations” [link] by Ludwig Wittgenstein [link] in which the relationship between thing and an associated word or phrase to describe it has been eloquently discussed.

 Sense perception just tells us about the existence of something not what it is which is also the lowest level of perception.
-In the higher level, we use technology to perceive things that our senses can’t detect like microbes or infrared light; and we use logic to even probe deeper the mystery of the universe and deduce the existence of things in the past, present or future, such as the big bang, black holes and so on.
+In the higher level, we use technology to perceive things that our senses can’t detect like microbes or infrared light; and we use logic to even probe more deeply the mystery of the universe and deduce the existence of things in the past, present or future, such as the big bang, black holes and so on.

 Even if we try to achieve things, our brain normally considers their lack as a danger, that’s why it allows us to spend more energy [Ref. to paragraph 10].
 Though the idea of reward can be considered motivating, it will mostly work if failing to get it is defined as a danger.
 That’s why we hardly start our personal projects (we define projects as taxing and normally long-term procedures with some objectives and a goal), such as to quit smoking or stick to plans.
 We’ll discuss it later.